smarie/PyQt5-minimal/README.md

 --disable QtHelp --disable QtMultimedia --disable QtMultimediaWidgets --disable QtNetwork --disable QtOpenGL --disable QtPrintSupport --disable QtQml --disable QtQuick --disable QtSql --disable QtSvg --disable QtTest --disable QtWebKit --disable QtWebKitWidgets --disable QtXml --disable QtXmlPatterns --disable QtDesigner --disable QAxContainer --disable QtDBus --disable QtWebSockets --disable QtWebChannel --disable QtNfc --disable QtBluetooth --disable QtX11Extras --disable QtQuickWidgets --disable _QOpenGLFunctions_2_0 --disable _QOpenGLFunctions_2_1 --disable _QOpenGLFunctions_4_1_Core
 ```

+Notes:

-Note: PyQt is patched so that Makefiles generated by Qt are able to find the libraries.
+ * on linux, PyQt is patched so that Makefiles generated by Qt's qmake are able to find the libraries.
 Indeed the generated makefiles only contain `-rpath` which seems not sufficient for the linker to find the libraries - we therefore add `-L`.
 This may be linked to the following [issue](https://forum.qt.io/topic/59670/how-to-compile-qt-with-relative-runpath-paths) ?
 The patch file used can be found in `ci_tools/`, there is one per version.

+ * On windows PyQt is patched so that Makefiles generated by Qt's qmake contain an additional CXXFLAG -D_hypot=hypot to fix an issue with mingw64's math library.